sodazone/ocelloids-sdk/README.md

 ## Usage

+You can find the SDK documentation in docs/.

-### Example: Filtering Balance Transfer Events
+### Example: Filtering Transfer Events

-Here's an example showcasing the usage of Ocelloids to filter out balance transfer events above a certain amount:
+Here's a basic usage example to filter out balance transfer events from finalized blocks above a certain amount:

 ```typescript
 import { WsProvider } from '@polkadot/api';